novitalabs/novita-mcp-server/README.md

 ## Installation

-You can install the package using either npm, mcp-get, or Smithery:
+You can install the package using npm, or Smithery:

 Using npm:
 ```bash